doctorcolossus/tab_wrangler/README.md

 by contributing to its ecosystem.
 I figure the more useful software there is out there which depends on it, the greater the incentive will be for everyone to help keep that project alive and up-to-date.
-Maybe eventually people will help contribute to my project to, but at least for now, at first, I can say that I unfortunately won't have much time to offer support.
+Maybe eventually people will help contribute to my project too, but at least for now, at first, I can say that I unfortunately won't have much time to offer support for it.

 ## Dependencies